Paying your fees

 Please note: the option for paying in instalments is only available for self-funding students.

 If you will be funded by your employer or another external source, the invoice will be sent directly to the sponsoring organisation and payment is due immediately.
+You must provide details of your sponsorship arrangements when you apply and enrol.

 If your sponsor fails to settle the invoice, you will be liable for all outstanding fees subject to our refunds policy.

-Recovery on unpaid fees
+Recovery of unpaid fees

 Please note that we will take all steps to recover fees that are due and unpaid.
 We may: